-Adopting an agile workflow for cybersecurity can lead to a more efficient environment through process consistency, create enhanced project visibility and increase team collaboration across the business.
+Adopting an agile workflow for cybersecurity can lead to a more efficient environment through process consistency, enhanced project visibility and team collaboration across the business.
 But many CISOs still struggle with where to begin and end up with an ad-hoc approach that leads to project failure.

-To jumpstart agile adoption, CISOs should first look to implement agile principles with more teams like security operations center and enterprise architecture and then to larger programs like compliance.
+To jumpstart agile adoption, CISOs should first look to implement agile principles with more teams like security operations center and enterprise architecture, then to larger programs like compliance.
 They should also ensure the adoption of these principles is aligned with the organization’s needs and strategy.
 With these steps in mind, there are several other recommendations to consider for success.

 Successful adoption can require many steps before an organization achieves an agile cybersecurity framework at scale, and it will most likely look different depending on your organization’s size and industry.
 The recommendations below are relevant to large enterprise organizations within the Fortune 500 category.